Divorce Mediation Services in California: Expert Guidance for a New Beginning

 Support

-It's important to understand however, that the guidelines produce the same baseline amounts across all 58 California counties, despite significant cost-of-living differences between them.
-In our experience, this creates particular challenges for families in high-cost regions like San Jose, Los Angeles, or San Diego, where living expenses can be two and a half times the state average.
+While guidelines produce identical baseline amounts across all 58 counties, this creates real challenges for families in high-cost areas like San Jose or San Diego, where living expenses can be 2.5 times the state average.
+In some cases, inadequate support may force relocation, complicating your parenting arrangements.

 Spousal Support